-Either the bondholders or the Company may, at any time after one year of the issuance date of the bond and before the maturity date, request early redemption of all or part of the outstanding principal amount together with payments of interest accrued up to the date of such early redemption by serving a prior notice of not less than one month.
+Either the bondholders or the Company may, at any time after one year of the issuance date of the bonds and before the maturity date, request early redemption of all or part of the outstanding principal amount together with payments of interest accrued up to the date of such early redemption by serving a prior notice of not less than one month.

 The bonds comprised three components at initial recognition: the liability component and two embedded derivatives (early redemption options held by the Company and the bondholders respectively).
 In the opinion of the directors of the Company, the fair values of the derivative components are closely related to the host contract and hence the derivative components are not separately accounted for.
+After initial recognition, the bonds payable are measured at amortised cost with the effective interest method.
+The effective interest rate of the bonds payable was 7.99% per annum.